CWWhitney/CWWhitney.github.io/content/publication/2022-01-01_Agroforestry_and_Ref/index.md

 +++
-title = "Agroforestry and Reforestation with the Gold Standard-Decision Analysis of a Voluntary Carbon Offset Label" date = "2022-01-01" authors = ["Leonie Netter", "Eike Luedeling", "Cory Whitney"] publication_types = ["2"]
+title = "Agroforestry and reforestation with the Gold Standard-Decision Analysis of a voluntary carbon offset label" date = "2022-01-01" authors = ["Leonie Netter", "Eike Luedeling", "Cory Whitney"] publication_types = ["2"]